scdingwork/MGNN-Geo/README.md

 # MGNN-Geo

-Temporary code example for unreachable IIP geolocation method MGNN-Geo

-Will add detailed introduction and formal codes upon acceptance.
+Code and data sample for MGNN-Geo will be added upon acceptance.